AbhinathK/CloudHoloRepository2020-Core/README.md

 1. Testing if brain pipeline can be hosted on Azure Kubernetes Service with current configuration.
 It may require upgrading the virtual machine to a GPU-enabled instance in the Kubernetes node cluster.
 Changes have already been made to the deployment configuration file under Misc/deployment/az_kubernetes_setup
 2. Integrating the new kidney pipeline, which will require modifying the aforementioned deployment file by mapping the appropriate ports and linking to Docker image in Azure Container Registry.
 Instructions are included in Misc/deployment/az_kubernetes_setup
 3. Redeployment of new architecture on Azure.
 Follow instructions included in Misc/deployment/
+4. A single click to deploy to Azure infrastructure should be built.
+This would allow a button in the README.md of the repository to direct users to a streamlined deployment process using Azure Resource Manager.

 ## Contributing